memgraph/memgraph/experimental/distributed/README.md

 * System, Distributed are singletons.
 They should be always alive.
 * ChannelWriter (write-end) should be lightweight and can be copied arbitrarily.
 * EventStream (read-end) should never be written by anyone except the owner (the reactor that created it).
+* In general: always think about who owns an object.
+Preferably write it in its comment block.

 ## Code Conventions

-* Locked: A method having a Locked... prefix indicates that you have to lock the appropriate mutex before calling this function.
+* Locked: A method having a "Locked..." prefix indicates that you have to lock the appropriate mutex before calling this function.
 * ALWAYS close channels.
 You will memory leak if you don't.
   Reactor::CloseChannel or Subscription::Close will do the trick.